-Different projects in various industries can be tracked, analyzed, planned and released using Jira tool.
+Different projects in various industries can be tracked, analyzed, planned and released using the Jira tool.
 Jira supports any agile methodology such as scrum, Kanban or any other custom based application.
-All the agile tools can be managed with the help of a single tool.
-TFS controls the lifecycle of an application right from requirements gathering, coding, testing, release and thereafter maintenance of the project.
-TFS also known as Team Foundation Server helps in end to end development and testing.
-We can say that TFS is a mixture of version control system, Jira and lifecycle management system.
+All agile tools can be managed with the help of a single tool.
+TFS controls an application’s lifecycle right from requirements gathering, coding, testing, release, and thereafter maintenance of the project.
+TFS, also known as Team Foundation Server, helps in the end to end development and testing.
+We can say that TFS is a mixture of a version control system, Jira and a lifecycle management system.

 What is Jira?

 Jira is an issue and project tracking tool developed by an Australian company called Atlassian.
 For every task, we can open tickets or issues to track progress at each and every stage with a proper description of the task at each step of the ticket.
-We can find that we are working in rather simple workflows or complicated tasks depend on the complexity of the work.
+We can find that we are working in rather simple workflows or complicated tasks, depending on the work’s complexity.
 Jira is a good transparency tool for project and issue tracking.
 There are different versions of Jira is available for different types of users.
-We can customize Jira tools based on our team requirements whether it is simple or complex.
+We can customize Jira tools based on our team requirements, whether it is simple or complex.

 What is TFS?